schuelaw/PhoneSensorMath/README.md

 creating a free account at [CoCalc](https://cocalc.com/).
 Just login, create a project, upload the example files and run them in your browser.

 Collaborations and ideas for projects are welcome.
+Message at [SensorMath@gmail.com][mailto:sensormath@gmail.com]

 ## GPS Fastest Mile Analysis
 __(FILE: PSM GPS Fastest Mile Analysis)__ This notebook describes the